Flexcom

-Flexcom is a finite element analysis software package used in the offshore oil and gas and marine renewable energy industries.
-An educational version is also available for universities.
+Flexcom is a finite element analysis software package used in the offshore oil and gas, offshore wind and marine renewable energy industries.
+A free educational version is also available for universities.

+Flexcom should be distinguished from Flexcom Company Limited, a Korean flexible printed circuit board manufacturer.

 History

-The name Flexcom derives from its origins as a computational software initially geared towards the analysis of flexible risers, befitting the emerging riser technology of the North Sea in the early 1980s.
-Although originally a time domain analysis tool, most versions of Flexcom also incorporate frequency domain analysis capabilities.
-It is also capable of performing modal analysis and estimating damage caused by fatigue.
-The first version of the software was released in 1983, and a continuous update program has been maintained since then.
-As of August 2022, the version on general release is Flexcom 2022.1.1.
+Flexcom was originally developed by a small start-up company, Marine Computation Services, founded at University College Galway in 1983.
+Nowadays it is managed by John Wood Group plc.
+The name derives from its origins as a computational software initially geared towards the analysis of flexible risers, befitting the emerging riser technology of the North Sea in the early 1980s.
+Although originally a time domain analysis tool only, it also incorporates frequency domain and modal analysis capabilities.
+The first version was released circa 1985, and a continuous update program has been maintained since then.